whitneyburton/portfolios/students/1608-back/joseph-stansfield/mod4.md

 Positive: You're laid back and easy to work with, yet you get things done.
 Constructive: Work to verbalize your thought process.
 Don't take anything for granted when working with other juniors who may not be up to speed. - Brad

+#### Yearbook

+ Yearbook is a game that randomly picks a student's picture and then asks the user to match it to a name.

+##### Notes
+* Pulls information from Census
+* Start Game -> Select a Cohort -> Guessing
+* Scoped out the robots / people without
+* Tracker: good
+* Census: added a few routes before starting Yearbook
+* "Discovered" that really only one person can play the game at a time
+* Lots of extra controllers
+* Conclusion: start from scratch
+* Proud: "I added some tests"

 ## D: Professional Skills

 ### Gear Up